Taiyou/DeepLearningSpecialization/NeuralNetworksAndDeepLearning/README.md

 # Neural Networks and Deep Learning
 This is the first course of the Deep Learning Specialization.
-1. Introduction to Deep Learning
+#1.
+Introduction to Deep Learning
-2. Logistic Regression witn a Neural Network Mindset
+#2.
+Logistic Regression witn a Neural Network Mindset
+  - course2 Quiz
+  - course2 programming assignment:
-3. Shallow Neural Networks
+#3.
+Shallow Neural Networks
-4. Deep Neural Networks Application
+#4.
+Deep Neural Networks Application